getlantern/lantern-docs/lantern/en/user/Proxied-sites-configuration.rst

 where you can find country specific lists of blocked sites.
-If you live in a country with a list and it's been updated recently then it will likely work better for you than the default list that ships with lantern.
+If you live in a country with a list and it's been updated recently then it will likely work better for you than the default list that ships with Lantern.

 .. image:: https://www.evernote.com/shard/s209/sh/1410658e-531a-44aa-b01b-7867e074637c/b88cfe3ce617b30a394cf6c56b3ea20a/deep/0/Autoproxy%20list%20for%20china%20%C2%B7%20getlantern/lantern-proxied-sites-lists%20Wiki.png
    :alt: china autoproxy list

    china autoproxy list
-To make use of the a new simply go to one of the lists, then select and copy the whole list, and paste it in to your list of domains to proxy.
+Simply go to one of the lists, then select and copy the whole list, and paste it in to your list of domains to proxy in your Lantern.
-You can do this with the mouse, selecting the list and then doing a copy on the page and a paste in your lantern.
 Be sure you delete your existing list (or copy over it), so you don't get duplicates and don't proxy sites you don't need to.

 .. image:: https://www.evernote.com/shard/s209/sh/345d4873-a0b1-49e1-8188-c5356c2e5c56/d668a756c91454b8f1eaeaf79e6a79a3/deep/0/Lantern.png